auperatech/VMSS2.0/docs/node_guide.md

 A stream must have packet type that is compatible with the input stream packet type for a node.
 For instance, a stream on which <a href="#ImagePacket">`ImagePacket`</a> objects are being produced cannot be passed to a node input requiring <a href="#VideoPacket">`VideoPacket`</a> objects.

-There are two exceptions to this rule:
+There are exceptions to this rule:
 - Nodes taking an input of <a href="#DetectionPacket">`DetectionPacket`</a> can also take <a href="#TrackPacket">`TrackPacket`</a> objects, however nodes taking an input of <a href="#TrackPacket">`TrackPacket`</a> may not take <a href="#DetectionPacket">`DetectionPacket`</a> objects